Chapter 13 Bankruptcy Attorney in Orange

 Many people are unsure whether they should look at Chapter 7 or Chapter 13.
 A brief way to think about it is that Chapter 7 focuses on wiping out qualifying unsecured debts, while Chapter 13 focuses on reorganizing and repaying over time.
 If you are behind on a house or vehicle that you want to keep, Chapter 13 often becomes an important option to consider with a Chapter 13 bankruptcy lawyer in Orange.

-Is Chapter 13 Right For You
+Is Chapter 13 Right For You?

 Even after reading about Chapter 13, it can be hard to know whether it truly fits your situation.
 We often talk with people in Orange who are current on some bills but behind on others, or who have already tried to juggle credit cards, personal loans, and family help without lasting success.

-Chapter 13 may be worth exploring if you have a regular income and are facing issues such as a pending foreclosure, a threat of repossession, or large recent tax or credit card balances that you cannot comfortably pay in full.
+Chapter 13 may be worth exploring if you have a regular income and are facing issues such as a pending foreclosure, a threat of home or vehicle repossession, or large recent tax or credit card balances that you cannot comfortably pay in full.
 It can also be helpful if you have assets that you might risk losing in a different type of bankruptcy but want to keep.

 A quick checklist to consider before you call: